 Yan says the next step is to find ways to increase the regulatory effects of EVs on LGG and p40 function.
 She and her colleagues hold U.S. patents for novel compounds they plan to test as potential enhancers.

-“Our results provide a mechanistic understanding of how the gut microbiota contributes to benefiting host health,” Yan said.
+“Our results provide a mechanistic understanding of how the gut microbiota contribute to benefiting host health,” Yan said.
 “Now we hope to develop microbiota-based therapies for maintaining intestinal health and for preventing or treating Crohn’s, colitis and other crippling diseases caused by intestinal inflammation.”